 Rosetree specializes in handblown glass and classes for just that.
-Blow your own vase or shops from the beautiful collection available.
+Blow your own vase or shop from the beautiful collection available.
 It’s worth it to even just watch owner Mark Rosenbaum blow his unique creations.

-Since 2000, artist Charles Gillam has honored Louisiana’s musical and folk art heritage on Algiers Point.
+Since 2000, artist Charles Gillam has honored Louisiana’s musical and folk-art heritage on Algiers Point.
 Make an appointment to visit his collection.
 Educational workshops are available as well.
 If visiting in the fall, the Algiers Folk Art Festival is a must.

 Shop for unique, handmade jewelry at Beatrixbell.
 Beyond jewelry, she sells items from various female artists and entrepreneurs as well.
 This local shop makes for great gifts!

 Thursdays through Sundays, enjoy live music at this happening watering hole.
 This old school neighborhood bar is great for kicking back with friends and locals.